Tornadoes of 2022: April 4–7 (United States)

-April 11–13
+April 11–13 (United States)

 Another tornado outbreak occurred across the Great Plains, Midwest, and Southern United States in mid-April.
 The outbreak began on April 11, when four EF1 tornadoes touched down across Arkansas, one of which prompted a tornado emergency for areas to the north of Little Rock.
 An EFU tornado also touched down in Oklahoma as well.
 The next day, the SPC issued a moderate risk for much of Iowa, with a 15% hatched risk for strong tornadoes outlined.
 Later that day, a strong EF2 tornado caused major damage to homes, destroyed barns and outbuildings, and injured one person near Gilmore City, Iowa.
 Another EF2 tornado caused significant damage to structures near Rutland.
 Additional tornadic storms formed in Texas, as well as Kansas as far north as southern Minnesota.
 Multiple tornadoes were reported in Texas, including a destructive high-end EF3 tornado that caused severe damage near Florence and Salado.
 Twenty-three injuries occurred near Salado as several homes and two churches were destroyed, and severe damage to trees and vehicles occurred as well.
 Later that night, a damaging EF2 tornado struck the small town of Taopi, Minnesota, inflicting major damage to homes, flipping cars, and injuring two people.
 Severe and tornadic weather continued into the overnight hours and ramped back up again the next day, and the SPC issued another moderate risk with a 15% hatched risk area for tornadoes and a 45% hatched risk area for damaging winds across several states in the Deep South on the morning of April 13.
 Numerous tornadoes touched down that day, though most were weak.
-A large and long-tracked EF2 tornado passed south of Meridian, Mississippi and moved through the community of Clarkdale, where many trees, homes, and a school building sustained significant damage.
+A large and long-tracked EF2 tornado passed south of Meridian, Mississippi, and moved through the community of Clarkdale, where many trees, homes, and a school building sustained significant damage.
 Another EF2 tornado caused severe tree damage near Sikes, Louisiana.
 Widespread wind damage also occurred that day.
 In Rison, Arkansas, several trees were blown down by straight-line winds, including one that fell on a mobile home, resulting in a fatality.
-Overall, this outbreak produced a total of 73 tornadoes, none of which resulted in any fatalities, though at least 28 injuries occurred along with two non-tornadic deaths.
+Overall, this outbreak produced a total of 74 tornadoes, none of which resulted in any fatalities, though at least 28 injuries occurred along with two non-tornadic deaths.